Options

 — the word being completedinfo

-It should return the list of completion words (or a promise thereof).
+It should return the list of completion words or suggestions (or a promise thereof).
 If an error is thrown, it will be ignored and the default completion message will be thrown instead.

 Selection attributes

-Both single- and array-valued options can have additional parameter constraints, for which they share the set of attributes described below.
+Both the single and array options can have additional parameter constraints, for which they share the set of attributes described below.

 Regular expression